What is an Orthopedic Surgeon?

 - Degenerative bone diseases (osteoporosis, osteogenesis, Paget’s disease)

 These are a few of the musculoskeletal problems that orthopedic surgeons may treat.

-Talk with an orthopedic surgeon to learn more about what services they provide.
+None.
 Both are technically correct terms that have been used for hundreds of years.
 The difference is that orthopedics is mainly used in the American-English language while orthopaedics is a British-English term.

 So, don’t worry when you type in “orthopedic surgeon” or “orthopaedic surgeon” when you’re searching for a doctor that can help you with your discomforts or injuries.
 Both phrases still work.